Building a Future: Texaco Family Support Center

 Since January 2006, Building A Future (BAF) has served a community of over 500 children with the construction the Texaco Family Support Center.
 This was BAF's first project initiative and its success has confirmed the desire to create a bigger impact in other communities in Honduras.

 In June 2008, BAF secured another additional donation from Chevron Texaco to provide educational material, such as a computer, a projector, and a photocopier, to the center.

 Junior Master Gardener Program

-In February 2009, BAF in partnership with the Borlaug Institute at Texas A&M University will host the Junior Master Gardener Program.
-This program includes curriculum which educates children with a special focus on agriculture and has the potential to be implemented at other educational facilities throughout Honduras as.
+In February 2009, BAF in partnership with the Borlaug Institute at Texas A&M University hosted the Junior Master Gardener Program.
+The program included curriculum with a special focus on agriculture.

 1,000 Children are in Need Campaign

 In July 2009, BAF began a campaign to keep eight family support centers in Tegucigalpa, Honduras from closing due to a lack of funding.
 As a result of the political turmoil, the centers did not receive subsidies that they depend on to remain operational.
 To prevent these centers from closing or reducing operations, BAF sought to raise at least US$12,000 to fill the gap.